Configuring custom field contexts

 Under Fields (the left-side panel), select Custom fields.

-Find your custom field, and select Actions> Configure contexts to open the context configuration page.
-Here you can find a table with all contexts configured for the field.
+Find your custom field, and select Actions > Configure contexts to open the context configuration page.

 You can also use the “Where is my field?” option to understand why the field doesn’t show up in issues.

 When creating a custom field, you need to set the initial context for this field by selecting in which projects the field will appear.
 This context will become a default one for that field, which means that the field will be available only in the selected projects unless you create a new context or edit the default one.

 The default context is called “Default context for <custom field’s name>” and you can modify it as any other context, changing a default value, options (if applicable), as well as issue types and projects where the field will be available.

 Add a new context

 There’s no limit to how many projects or issue types you can add to a context, or how many contexts you can create for the same field.

 However, you can’t apply more than one context to a single project.
 After a project is added to a context, you won’t be able to add this project to any other context for the same field.